Goodbye Green Goblin, hello Queen Goblin - meet Spider-Man's new nemesis

 It looks like Spider-Man is getting a new Goblin-themed foe in 2022 - Queen Goblin.

-Spider-Man's arch-enemy Norman Osborn began his villainous career as the Green Goblin, eventually spinning off his legacy into numerous Goblin-related Spider-enemies (and even a couple heroes) over the years.
+Spider-Man's arch-enemy Norman Osborn began his villainous career as the Green Goblin, eventually spinning off his legacy into numerous Goblin-related Spider-enemies (and even a couple of heroes) over the years, and now it looks like there will be another Goblin added to the ranks.

+Queen Goblin will debut in February 2, 2022's Amazing Spider-Man #88, and continue to plague Ben Reilly in his new job as Spider-Man at least through Amazing Spider-Man #90.

+"Queen Goblin was one of the coolest ideas from our 'Beyond' story summit," Marvel's Spider-Man group editor (and the company's executive editor) Nick Lowe says in a press release.
+"All of the writers were riffing on the concept and character and when Pat Gleason dug in on the design we all lost it.
+You aren’t going to believe this newest addition to Spidey’s rogue’s gallery!"

 In 'Goblin Nation', Osborn also enlisted several Goblin-serum enhanced allies, including the prior Hobgoblin and one-time Green Goblin Phil Urich, who Osborn dubbed the Goblin Knight, and Lily Hollister, the already Goblinized villain known as Menace.
 He also kidnapped and subverted Peter Parker's former love interest Carly Cooper, turning her into a twisted Goblin villain he named Monster.